collective-soundworks/soundworks/README.md

   The `data` attribute can be used by any module to store any useful information that any module might need at some point, or that might need to be sent to the clients.
 The convention is to create a property for each module that writes into this attribute.
 For instance, if the `sync` module keeps track of the time offset between this client's clock and the server clock, it would store the information in `this.data.sync.timeOffset`.
 Similarly, if the `performance` module needs some kind of flag for each client, it would store this information in `this.data.performance.flag`.
 - `index:Number`
   The `index` attribute stores the index of the client as set by the `ServerCheckin` module.
 See `ServerCheckin` for more information.
+- `namespace:String`
+  The `namespace` attribute stores the namespace of the client (as defined in `socket.io` for now).
+This is the namespace that is specified on the client side, while initiating the `client` object with `client.init(namespace);` (generally at the very beginning of the file your write).
 - `socket:Socket`
   The `socket` attribute stores the socket that sets the communication channel between the server and this client, as passed in by the `constructor`.